conradlyn/kula/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+How to bug report:

-Steps to reproduce the behavior:
+* Describe the bug, how to reproduce it and what is the expected behavior

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+* If applicable, add screenshots to help explain your problem

-**Your environment (please complete the following information):**
- - Device:
- - OS name/version:
- - Browser name/version:

-**Additional context**
-Add any other context about the problem here.
+* If relevant describe your environment: device, OS name/version, browser name/version